Healthy Homes Assessment Haumoana

 What are unreasonable gaps and holes?

-There is no need to block off holes or gaps that are part of the building.
-For example, tiny gaps around windows and doors may be required to allow for movement of the building when the household heats and cools, in order to let them be closed and opened rather instead of being stuck.
-We will examine all windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes that are part of the building.
+For instance, small gaps around windows and doors could be required to allow movement of the structure when the household heats and cools, so that they are able to be closed and opened instead of than being stuck.
+We will test all windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections